MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/repair-linux-vm-using-ALAR.md

 Here are explanations for the parameters in the commands above:

-- RG-NAME: The name of the resource group containing the broken VM.
+- `RG-NAME`: The name of the resource group containing the broken VM.
-- VM-NAME: The name of the broken VM.
+- `VM-NAME`: The name of the broken VM.
-- RESCUE-UID: The user created on the repair VM for login.
-It's the equivalent to the user created on a new VM in the Azure portal.
+- `RESCUE-UID`: The user created on the repair VM for login.
+It's the equivalent of the user created on a new VM in the Azure portal.
-- RESCUE-PASS: The password for RESCUE-UID, in single quotes.
+- `RESCUE-PASS`: The password for `RESCUE-UID`, enclosed in single quotes.
 For example: `'password!234'`.
-- DISK-COPY: The name for the copy of the OS disk which will be created from the broken VM.
+- `DISK-COPY`: The name of the OS disk copy that will be created from the broken VM.
-- ACTION: A scripted task to run, such as `initrd` or `fstab`.
+- `ACTION`: A scripted task to run, such as `initrd` or `fstab`.

   > [!NOTE]
-  >  You can pass over a single or multiple recovery operations.
-For multiple operations, delineate them by using commas without spaces, for example, `fstab,initrd`.
+  >  You can pass over single or multiple recovery operations.
+For multiple operations, delineate them using commas without spaces, such as `fstab,initrd`.

 ## Limitation